hongjai-rhee/public/giants/README.md

 ### 🌱 And Many More Giants

-I would also like to acknowledge, *Generative AI itself.* While writing this book, I had the opportunity to discuss ideas and visualizations with **ChatGPT** and **Gemini**, for example.
+I would also like to acknowledge, *Generative AI itself.* While writing this book, I had the opportunity to discuss ideas and visualizations with **ChatGPT** and **Gemini**, among many others.

 ---